awsdocs/amazon-vpc-user-guide/doc_source/vpc-migrate-ipv6.md

 1. In the **Inbound Rules** tab, choose **Edit**\.

-1. For each rule, choose **Add another rule**, and choose **Save** when you're done:
-   + For **Type**, select **HTTP**\.
-For **Source**, enter `::/0`\.
+1. For each rule, choose **Add another rule**, and choose **Save** when you're done\.
+For example, to add a rule that allows all HTTP traffic over IPv6, for **Type**, select **HTTP** and for **Source**, enter `::/0`\.
-   + For **Type**, select **HTTPS**\.
-For **Source**, enter `::/0`\.
-   + For **Type**, select **SSH**\.
-For **Source**, enter the IPv6 address of your local computer or the range of addresses for your local network\.

-In this scenario, an outbound rule that allows all IPv6 traffic is automatically added your security groups when you associate an IPv6 CIDR block with your VPC\.
+By default, an outbound rule that allows all IPv6 traffic is automatically added your security groups when you associate an IPv6 CIDR block with your VPC\.
 However, if you modified the original outbound rules for your security group, this rule is not automatically added, and you must add equivalent outbound rules for IPv6 traffic\.
 For more information, see [Security Groups for Your VPC](VPC_SecurityGroups.md)\.

-#### Update Your Network ACL Rules<a name="vpc-migrate-ipv6-nacl-rules"></a>
+### Update Your Network ACL Rules<a name="vpc-migrate-ipv6-nacl-rules"></a>

 If you associate an IPv6 CIDR block with your VPC, we automatically add rules to the default network ACL to allow IPv6 traffic, provided you haven't modified its default rules\.
 If you've modified your default network ACL or if you've created a custom network ACL with rules to control the flow of traffic to and from your subnet, you must manually add rules for IPv6 traffic\.
-For more information about recommended network ACL rules for a VPC with a private and public subnet, see [Recommended Rules for Scenario 2](VPC_Appendix_NACLs.md#VPC_Appendix_NACLs_Scenario_2)\.
+For more information about recommended network ACL rules, see [Recommended Network ACL Rules for Your VPC](VPC_Appendix_NACLs.md)\.

-### Step 5: Change Your Instance Type<a name="vpc-migrate-ipv6-instance-types"></a>
+## Step 5: Change Your Instance Type<a name="vpc-migrate-ipv6-instance-types"></a>

+All current generation instance types support IPv6\.
+For more information, see [Instance Types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html)\.

-In this example, your web server instance `t2.medium` instance type, which supports IPv6\.
-Your database instance is an `m3.large` instance type, which does not support IPv6\.
+If your instance type does not support IPv6, you must resize the instance to a supported instance type\.
+In the example above, the database instance is an `m3.large` instance type, which does not support IPv6\.
 You must resize the instance to a supported instance type, for example, `m4.large`\.
-For more information, see [Instance Types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html)\.

 To resize your instance, be aware of the compatibility limitations\.
 For more information, see [Compatibility for Resizing Instances](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html#resize-limitations) in the *Amazon EC2 User Guide for Linux Instances*\.
 In this scenario, if your database instance was launched from an AMI that uses HVM virtualization, you can resize it to an `m4.large` instance type by using the following procedure\.